benjaminemanuel13/NextDesign/README.md

 [Edit 16/08/2025]

-Have added capability to add Sprites, 8x8 Tiles and 16x16 Tiles which save in DB when added.
+Have added capability to add new Sprites, 8x8 Tiles and 16x16 Tiles which save in DB when added.

 If you find this useful please let me know at benjaminemanuel13@gmail.com